Greyhound Travel: While Cheap Flights Siphon Away Many Travelers, Some Still Stick with the Bus

-Yet still, Americans still choose to ride them.
+Yet still, Americans still choose to ride Greyhound buses.
 Why?
-The largest factor isn’t’ fear of flying like I assumed.
+The largest factor isn’t’ fear of flying as I assumed.
 It’s poor planning or last minute bookings that drive the bus industry.

 A month from domestic departure dates, plane and bus tickets are often similar.
 As the date draws nearer, airline tickets drastically increase in price while bus tickets hardly fluctuate.

 Days before departure, airline tickets are now well beyond the reach of middle and lower income customers so the cheapest alternative is riding the bus.

 If fate didn’t throw us last minute curveballs, Greyhound would be obsolete.
 As long as human emergencies occur, and life changes without warning, buses will continue to serve the urgent needs, and sometimes desperate needs, of millions more middle and lower class Americans to come.

 Albuquerque to Chicago by Greyhound

 My alarm goes off jarring me awake.
 Eyelids heavy I look at my phone.
 It’s 2:30 A.M. and I still have to pack my bags for my 4 a.m. bus.

 I’m traveling from Albuquerque, New Mexico to Chicago, Illinois.
 Flight tickets cost between $80 and $250 for a four-hour flight.
 The thirty-one-hour bus ride doesn’t differ that much in price.

 Tickets range from $110 to $140.
 Each year Greyhound carries over 18 million passengers across the United States, as opposed to the 630 million that airlines transport, according to the Bureau of Transportation Statistics.